 The unity of command and scalar chain are the main components of the chain of command.
 Where unity of command states there should of provision for an employee to work under and report to only one boss at a time.

-Whereas, the scalar chain states an unbroken line of authority from top to the bottom following which the information should be passed.
+Whereas, the scalar chain states an unbroken line of authority from the top to the bottom following which the information should be passed.

 Span of Control

 The span of control refers to the total number of subordinates that a single manager controls or manages.
 The smaller the number of subordinates a manager controls, the smaller his span of control will be.

 In organizational structure, the span of control needs to be balanced.
 Meaning that a manager should have a manageable number of subordinates otherwise the manager’s productivity will be disturbed.

 Depending upon the size and nature of the business organizational structures vary from organization to organization.
 However, effective organizational structures are desirable for productivity and increased performance.

 Each organizational structure has its advantages and disadvantages.
 There are several types of organizational structures some of which the common types are mentioned below:

 Line structure is one of the simplest and oldest organizational structures.
 This organizational structure provides a clear division of authority and responsibility.
 In this line of organization, authority flows from the top to the bottom and responsibility from the bottom to the top level.

 It is also known as a military organization as it was first developed and used by the military.
 In line structure, each superior is independent in making decisions and each subordinate is directly responsible to his superior.